GunelMC/GunelMC/README.md

 - Conducted regular analyses to measure the impact of our marketing initiatives on the company's bottom line as a Strategic Marketing Manager within the Growth and Analytics team.
 This involved advanced customer and campaign analytics, including calculating customer lifetime value and forecasting sales using tools such as advanced Excel, SQL, and Google Analytics.
 - Successfully delivered on one of the high-priority projects in [Gallup](https://www.gallup.com/corporate/212381/who-we-are.aspx), after quickly researching large amounts of data in multiple languages within a short deadline.
 See reference on my [Linkedin page](https://www.linkedin.com/in/gunelmehdiyeva/).
 - Authored a research report on market analysis and macro-economic evaluation of US-Azerbaijan trade relationship while working at the [United States-Azerbaijan Chamber of Commerce](https://www.usacc.org) in Washington DC, USA.
-- Successfully completed a data science project within one week using R programming language to perform sentiment analysis on Twitter data after scraping tweets using Twitter API Tweepy to predict who would win the Oscars in 2017.
+- Successfully completed a data science project within a week using R programming language to perform sentiment analysis on Twitter data after scraping tweets using Twitter API Tweepy to predict who would win the Oscars in 2017.
 - Scored a 690 (85th percentile globally) on [Graduate Management Admission Test (GMAT)](https://en.wikipedia.org/wiki/Graduate_Management_Admission_Test) exam, a computer adaptive test intended to assess analytical and quantitative reasoning skills (among others) within a month of preparation while working full time.

 #### Strong Project Management and Organisational skills